 Model Assesses New Jersey Animal Shelters’ Life Saving Performance

 In order to assess how good of a job New Jersey animal shelters are doing, I’ve developed an analysis I call the “Life Saving Model.”
 While shelter performance is dependent on many variables, such as finances, facility design, local laws, etc., the most critical factor impacting potential life saving is physical space.
 Without having enough physical space, a shelter might not have enough time to find loving homes for its animals.
 Shelters can overcome financial limitations through creative fundraising or recruiting more volunteers.
 Similarly, organizations can save their dogs despite having run down facilities if these groups enthusiastically implement policies to get animals into loving homes quickly.
-As a result, my analysis focuses on making the best use of space to save the maximum number of New Jersey dogs.
+As a result, my analysis focuses on making the best use of space to save the maximum number of New Jersey and nearby states dogs.

 The Life Saving Model measures the number of local animals a shelter should adopt out, rescue from other facilities, send to rescues or other shelters, and euthanize.
 The targeted outcomes take into account each facility’s physical capacity and the number and types of dogs the organization receives from its community (i.e. strays, owner surrenders, cruelty/bite cases).
 I assume a target euthanasia rate, take the number of dogs actually returned to owners and then estimate how many community dogs a shelter should adopt out.
 To the extent space runs out, I then calculate how many dogs the shelter must send to rescues.
 If the shelter has excess space after properly serving its local community, the facility uses that room to rescue and adopt out dogs from nearby areas.
 The targeted results calculated from this model are compared to the actual or estimated actual results from each shelter below.